teodesian/Selenium-Remote-Driver/README.md

 ## Usage

-### NB: Problems with Webdriver 2.42.x ?

-It appears that the standalone webdriver API changed slightly in 2.42.x versions.
-We're working on an update to address this, but in the meantime if you can continue using 2.41.x or less, that should keep your tests in running condition for the time being.

 You'll need a Remote WebDriver Server running somewhere.
 You can download a [selenium-standalone-server.jar][standalone] and run one locally, or you can point your driver somewhere like [Saucelabs][s].